BigFeyisayo/LITA_CAPSTONE_PROJECT_1/README.md

 ### Data Cleaning & Preparation

-Data Cleaning Steps

-1. Duplicate Record Removal:
+Since it is crucial to clean and prepare our data for analysis, I performed the following:

-    - Identified and removed duplicate records using [the 'remove duplicate tool' from the data tab]
+- Identified & removed duplicate records using [the 'remove duplicate tool' from the data tab]
-2. Data Normalization:
+- Normalized the dataset by;
-    - Standardized date formats to [format, e.g., YYYY-MM-DD]
+    - Standardizing the date formats to [format, e.g., YYYY-MM-DD]
-    - Column data type conversion
+    - Converting each columns' data type
-3. Outlier Detection and Removal:
-    - Identified outliers using [method, e.g., Z-score, IQR]
-    - Removed outliers ([number] records removed)
+    - Filtering the columns

+### Exploratory Data Analysis

+This involved the exploration of data to answer the following questions:

+- What is the total sales for each product?
+- What is the umber of sales transaction in each region?
+- What is the monthly Sales for each product based on their region?